 SECTION 3.3 Voting.
 At all meetings of the members of the Minnesota Alliance on Crime, each Voting Member Organization shall be entitled to cast one (1) vote on any questions coming before the meeting.
 The presence of one-third of the Voting Member Organizations shall constitute a quorum at any meeting thereof.
 The Voting Member Organizations present and entitled to vote at any meeting, although less than a quorum, may adjourn the meeting.
-A majority vote of the Voting Member Organizations present and entitled to vote at any meeting at which a quorum is present shall be sufficient to transact business.
+A majority vote of the Voting Member Organizations present and entitled to transact business.
 When any meeting of the members is adjourned to another time and place, notice of the adjourned meeting need not be given other than by announcement at the meeting at which adjournment is taken.